the twenty fifteen biddeford ball is october 3rd. please contact us to be involved.

 Biddeford Ball has continued to be the talk of the town.
 Mayor Alan Casavant, who also modeled on the runway clothed by Portland Dry Goods, called the evening “a game changer for Biddeford.”
 People have raved about the good energy and joys of seeing so many lovely people dressed up and having such a grand time.
 Roxi Suger, owner and designer of Angelrox clothing and its flagship boutique Suger, and her husband and business partner Julian Schlaver spearheaded the event.
 Roxi said of the event: “The Biddeford Ball surpassed all our hopes and expectations for its beauty, sense of community, funds raised and scope.
 Only possible thanks to the exceeding generosity of our sponsors and partners and the dozens of wonderful volunteers who came together to make it happen.”

-We are thrilled to announce that the Biddeford Ball raised nearly $20,000 for local charity.
+The 2014 Biddeford Ball raised nearly $20,000 for local charity.
 We have already distributed $5,000 to Seeds of Hope, Stone Soup, and Saco Meals through Union Church Missions.
-The remaining funds, over $14,000, are earmarked for the exterior renovation of the Marble Block with the initial work to uncover the original stonework hopefully beginning this month.
+The remaining funds, over $14,000, were earmarked for the exterior renovation of the Marble Block.
 The building is a historic landmark on Biddeford’s Main Street, best known for formerly housing a Reny’s department store and generously deeded by the Reny’s family to Engine, a community arts nonprofit organization.
-Our hope is that the exterior renovation will improve the look of Main Street and act as a catalyst to educate and inspire the larger on-going goals to repurpose the building into a community art and design center.

 Not only was the ball a successful fundraiser for local organizations, the night truly embodied the idea of community.
 Pepperell Mill Campus generously donated space, labor and furniture for the event.
 Attendees enjoyed beer from Biddeford brewer Banded Horn, wine from Saco’s Vic & Whit’s, coffee from Maine Coast Roast, and food from Dahlia’s Delights, Biscuits & Co., The Chef and The Gardener, and cakes from Reilly’s Bakery, Perk, and Fernleaf Bakery.
 Bloomers, Snell Family Farm & Calluna Fine Flowers of Ogunquit provided flowers for decor.
 Maine Magazine was the exclusive magazine sponsor of the event.
 University of New England, local banks and professional services also helped make the evening a success.